Camera Shy (band)

-Camera Shy is an American indie pop band from Oakland, California.
-The duo consists of instrumentalist Nick Bassett (also of Whirr and formerly of Nothing) and vocalist Alexandra Morte (also of Night School and formerly of Whirr).
-They have released two EPs and one full-length album.
+Camera Shy was an American indie pop band from Oakland, California.
+The duo consisted of instrumentalist Nick Bassett (also of Whirr and formerly of Nothing) and vocalist Alexandra Morte (also of Night School and formerly of Whirr).
+They released two EPs and one full-length album.

 History

 Camera Shy was formed in 2014.
 After signing with Run for Cover Records, the band released their debut EP, Jack-o-Lantern, on June 9, 2014.
 It was followed by the "Crystal Clear" single on April 18, 2015, which included a cover of the Misfits' "She" as one of the two B-sides.

 Camera Shy released their eponymous debut studio album on July 14, 2015.

+On November 10, 2017, Camera Shy was featured on the expanded version of the album Transistor by dream pop band Monster Movie, contributing with a cover version of the song "Chances Are High".